bleedhd/bleedhd/doc/data-model/export.md

 * `map` - see the _Mapping_ transform; this allows the mapping of the base response value.
 * `supplements` - array of supplement mapping transform configurations; defaults to empty array: Each supplements array element is its own mapping transform configuration, but instead of the `type` property, it has a `slug` property that indicates which supplement should be inlined.
 The supplement value is transformed using the mapping configuration and then added to the tuple.
+* `valueSeparator` - string; defaults to '|'; very similar to the `listItemSeparator` option, but it is used to separate the base and supplement values from one another while the `listItemSeparator` is used between individual response tuples.

 ### Directives
 To reduce duplication of configuration among multiple export configuration files, the application supports _directives_ to facilitate modularization of configuration files.
 A directive is a YAML construct that can (theoretically) appear anywhere in an export configuration and modifies the YAML structure in some way.